opconWizard/opcon-docs/docs/server-programs/request-router.md

         for the schedule and any shared holiday calendars (including Master), and qualifies the job based on frequency settings for a specific date.
-  - If a job has the flag set to \"Disable Build\", SMASchedMan will not include the job with the schedule.
+  - If a job has the flag set to "Disable Build", SMASchedMan will not include the job with the schedule.
   - When building a subschedule, if no jobs qualify for the day, SMASchedMan creates a Null job called SubScheduleNullJob to